P l a n e G e o m e t r y

 angles at the base are also equal.
 Or, when two straight lines meet, the angles labeled 1 and 2 are equal.
 But what distinguished the Greeks is that they wanted to explain why that was true.
 They were the first to present those facts in the framework of a logical science.
 And after introducing some terms, we will see precisely what that means.

-In plane geometry we study figures that are flat, and their boundaries are called lines, or in the case of a circle, a single line.
-We say that a line, which may be either straight or curved, is a length.
+A line, which may be curved or straight, is a length.
 We do not mean length as opposed to width; we mean any actual or potential boundary of a plane figure.

 The space enclosed by the boundary -- the figure itself --